Italy's man in a hurry faces questions as he starts coalition talks

 After being asked to form a government on Monday, Renzi pledged one major reform a month up to May but details remain sketchy on key points including his willingness to adhere to the strict budgetary discipline demanded by Italy's European Union partners.

-"We want to cut taxes overall, starting with taxes on labour," he told Canale 5 television.
+"We want to cut taxes overall, starting with taxes on labor," he told Canale 5 television.

 He said welfare protection for the unemployed would be beefed up.
-But he would not scrap a much-disputed article of the labour code which protects workers from unjustified dismissal, a key stumbling block in past efforts to overhaul a system blamed for overprotecting employees on full contracts at the expense of part-time and short-contract workers.
+But he would not scrap a much-disputed article of the labor code which protects workers from unjustified dismissal, a key stumbling block in past efforts to overhaul a system blamed for overprotecting employees on full contracts at the expense of part time and short contract workers.